 Happy Birthday, dear Axure book

-Five years ago today I released a small e-book on the Amazon Kindle platform called Axure for Mobile.
+Five years ago, in 2012, I released a small e-book on the Amazon Kindle platform called Axure for Mobile.
 At that time Axure 6.5 was just released, offering quite a few enhancements for mobile prototyping (swiping events, the mobile settings panel, etc.).
 My book described these new features and offered quite a few hacks which made mobile prototyping way easier.

 The book was the result of me tinkering with Axure ever since I started my job at Deutsche Telekom in 2009.
 Back then the Nokia S40 and S60 platforms were still alive and kicking, Microsoft had Windows Mobile, Samsung did their own OS, and Android and iOS were still new and their future was uncertain.